RealSelf/serverless-rds-slowquery-to-elastic/README.md

 # What is this
-This lambda queries the mysql.slow_log table for the entries of the last 6 minutes, then drops them into elasticsearch
+This lambda copies a table backed RDS mysql slow query log into Elasticsearch.

+It does so by:
+     1. Calling a stored procedure in RDS to copy the current slow_log table to slow_log_backup ( called mysql.rds_rotate_slow_log )
+     2. Querying mysql.slow_log_backup
+     3. Dumping all of that into Elasticsearch

 It runs inside a VPC, so you'll need to know a little bit about your VPC, like subnet-ids and vpc-ids